The Vail Valley offers many possibilities for Income and/or Investment Property.

 - Appreciation - no one can predict what will happen in the future, we can only report on the past.

-Most of the 1980's saw property values remain fairly flat.
+Most of the 1980's saw property values remain fairly flat and the '90s saw substantial increases.

 You can view recent sales by visiting my Market Reports page at my web site.